 The scene then flashes back to the incident in London.
 Ray is sitting in a confessional admitting to a priest (an uncredited Ciaran Hinds) that he is a hit man and he kills only for money.
 Not for revenge or out of anger, just for money.
 The priest who is quite dismayed by this confession asks Ray who he killed and Ray replies, "You" and shoots him.
 The priest stumbles out of the confessional and manages to make his way to the doorway into the church itself where Ray shoots several more bullets into his back.
 Before falling dead to the floor, the priest faintly says "a little boy".
 Ray looks past the dead priest on the floor and to his horror sees and young boy, perhaps 4 or 5 years old still kneeling in prayer with a clean but blood-filled bullet hole through his otherwise pristine forehead.
 One of the bullets went through the priest and struck the child.
 The little boy then crumples to the floor, dead, with a note in his hand indicating he was praying to God to do better in Math and other simple, childhood concerns.
 Ray goes to the boy but it is too late and the scene ends with Ken rushing to Ray and dragging him out of the church.
 This is the incident that drove Harry to send Ken and Ray to Bruges to lay low and what is - despite all of Ray's bluster and bravado - killing him inside.
 Ray is tormented with grief and guilt over accidentally killing the child.

 The next night Ray and Chloe are sitting at a table in a restaurant where Chloe is smoking her cigarette much to the dismay of a nearby couple who don't appreciate smoke in their face.
 In an unexpected and oddly honest exchange Ray reveals he shoots people for a living and Chloe reveals she deals drugs to movie sets and neither seems the least bit concerned about the other's career choice.
 Ray also reveals his inability to be tactful by first shamelessly insulting Bruges (Chloe's hometown) and then going out of his way to think of a crass joke about Belgium and child molesters.
 Instead of being repulsed by Ray's sensitivity Chloe shows she can give as good she gets.
 Chloe goes to use the bathroom and the annoyed man at the next table mutters how un-bleeping "unbelievable" it (she) is.
 Ray hears the guy's comment and tries to ignore it but can't and asks the guy what the hell he meant to which the guy rudely tells Ray he doesn't appreciate Ray's girlfriend blowing her cigarette smoke in his and his girlfriend's faces to which Ray points out that they are sitting in the smoking section to which the guy says he doesn't bleeping care and the conversation turns into a bit of a political tit-for-tat with Ray assuming the guy is an American and therefore arrogant and imperialistic and mentions something about Vietnam which confounds the other guy and the whole thing ends up with Ray just flat-out punching the guy, then the guy's girlfriend entering into the fray and Ray punching her in the face as well.
 At this time Chloe comes back to the table, surveys the scene and they both promptly leave.
 Ray thinks Chloe hates him when in fact she seems intrigued by him and gives him a big kiss.
-She then goes to make a call.
+She then goes to make a call (important later).

 Back at her apartment, Ray and Chloe are very close to having sex when Chloe's boyfriend/co-conspirator (Erik) appears behind Ray with a gun to his head.
 Ray realizes he has been scammed, Chloe admits she and Erik have a habit of robbing tourists, Ray is pissed off because it's been months since he's had sex (he doesn't seem too concerned about the gun aimed at him) meanwhile Chloe yells at Erik asking him why he came.
 Obviously the phone call she made was telling him not to come as she didn't want to rob Ray.
 In fact it seems she really does like him.
 Meanwhile Erik still has the gun in his hand which Ray deftly takes with a very quick maneuver involving a head butt only to find out - when a now irate Erik brandishes a very large knife - it is loaded with blanks.
 Ray shoots the gun at Erik's eye at very close range and whatever makes up a blank sears Erik's eye causing him terrible pain.
 Erik is being very un-gunman-like, holding his hand to eye and whining pathetically.
 Chloe takes Erik to the hospital but on her way out tells Ray to call her.